Life Skills for Kids – Starting in Preschool

 - Knowledge of personal care.
 (I didn’t get sunburned out on the lawn those first few weeks of school because I had been putting on my own sunscreen since I was six.)

-Now, as a parent myself, I am very thoughtful about the ways in which I engage my six-year-old.
-So much more now can be done digitally than when I was a kid, but that doesn’t mean my daughter shouldn’t know the processes of how life works.
+Even though so much more can now be done digitally than when I was a kid, that doesn’t mean my daughter shouldn’t know the processes of how life works.